goat-io/vue-formio/README.md

 # Original library:

-This is a forked from the original formio-vue library.
+This library was forked from the original formio-vue library.
 It includes features to use Form.io and Goat Fluent
 # vue-formio

 A [Vue.js](http://vue.js/) component for rendering out forms based on the [Form.io](https://www.form.io) platform.